LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 It wasn't actually running concurrently.
 At all.

 And it took me a fairly significant amount of time to figure out exactly why.
-Here's a summary of my newbie mistakes with the futures crate.
+Here's a summary of my newbie mistakes and various lessons learned with the futures crate.
 If you're familiar with futures and you've used it for concurrent programming before, you might as well skip this bit - or maybe read it and tell me what more I'm doing wrong, because I'd love to hear advice from someone more familiar with the library.

 ### Don't forget to buffer